Steve Bacic

 Steve Bacic (/ˈbeɪsɪk/ BAY-sik; Bačić [ˈbatʃitɕ]) is a Canadian actor.
 He is known for playing the characters Gaheris and Telemachus Rhade on the Sci-Fi series Gene Roddenberry's Andromeda.
 After guest starring in seasons 1-3 as both characters, he joined the cast early in season 4 as Telemachus.
 In total, he was in 44 of the 110 Andromeda episodes.
-Beginning in 2013, he co-starred as "Jason" in Hallmark Movies & Mysteries channel Garage Sale Mysteries series of TV films.
+Beginning in 2013, he co-starred as Jason in the Hallmark Movies & Mysteries channel Garage Sale Mysteries series of TV films.